GMOD/Apollo3/packages/website/docs/cli/file.md

   Upload a local file to the Apollo server

   This command only uploads a file and returns the corresponding file id.
-  To add an assembly based on this file use `apollo assembly add-file`.
-  To upload & add an assembly in a single pass see commands `apollo assembly add-*`
+  To add an assembly based on this file or to upload & add an assembly in a single pass   see `apollo assembly add-from-fasta` and `add-from-gff`

 EXAMPLES
   Upload local file, type auto-detected: